 How does a case get assigned to the Business Court?

-For a brief overview of the removal procedures, click here.
-For more information, see N.C.
-Gen. Stat. § 7A-45.4 and Rule 3 of the General Rules of Practice for the North Carolina Business Court.
-All questions regarding Notice of Designation and assignment of cases should be directed to Christy Rutan (firstname.lastname@example.org).
+For a brief overview of the designation procedure, click here.
+For more information regarding designation, see N.C.
+Gen. Stat. § 7A-45.4 and Rule 2 of the General Rules of Practice and Procedure for the North Carolina Business Court.
+Questions regarding notices of designation and assignment of cases should be directed to Thomas W. Estes (Thomas.W.Estes@ncbusinesscourt.net).

 Which judge will be assigned to preside over my case?

-Once a case has been designated to the Business Court by the Chief Justice of the Supreme Court of North Carolina, the Chief Special Superior Court Judge for Complex Business Cases assigns the case to a Business Court Judge.
-Although geography does play a part in this decision, it is certainly not the only factor.
-Other considerations include the current case load of each judge, area of law, and conflicts of interest, and any related cases in the Court.
+Once a case has been designated to the Business Court by the Chief Justice of the Supreme Court of North Carolina, the Chief Business Court Judge assigns the case to a Business Court judge.
+Although geography may play a part in this decision, it is certainly not the only factor.
+Other considerations include the current case load of each judge, the area of law, conflicts of interest, and any related cases in the Court.

 What if a case meets the substantive requirements for mandatory complex business designation but a party fails to designate within the requisite period of time?

 Rule 2.1 of the General Rules of Practice for the Superior and District Courts gives the Chief Justice of the North Carolina Supreme Court discretion to designate any case as an “exceptional” or “complex business” case.
 Cases meeting the requirements for designation as "complex business cases" pursuant to Rule 2.1 of the General Rules of Practice may be assigned to a Business Court judge by the Chief Justice.
 The Chief Justice has implemented a procedure that, absent exceptional circumstances, the business court judges are only assigned those cases qualifying for complex business case designation pursuant to N.C.
 Gen. Stat. § 7A-45.4(b) (often referred to as a “mandatory-mandatory” complex business case).